Safemood/discountify/README.md

 To create a class-based condition using the `discountify:condition` artisan command, you can run the following command:
 Options:

 --discount (-d): Specifies the discount value for the condition.
-Default value is 0.
+Default value is 0.<br/>
---force (-f): Creates the class even if the condition class already exists.
 --slug (-s): Specifies the slug for the condition.
-If not provided, the name of the condition will be used as the slug.
+If not provided, the name of the condition will be used as the slug.<br/>
+--force (-f): Creates the class even if the condition class already exists. <br/>

 ```php
 php artisan discountify:condition OrderTotalDiscount